-4008 (2008-12-12), Personal Information apply to and form part of the Contract.
+4008 (2008-12-12), Supplemental General Conditions - Personal Information, apply to and form part of the Contract.

-4013 (2022-06-20) - Compliance with On-Site Measures, Standing Orders, Policies, and Rules - apply to and form part of the contract
+4013 (2022-06-20) - Compliance with On-Site Measures, Standing Orders, Policies, and Rules

 The Contractor must comply and ensure that its employees and subcontractors comply with all security measures, standing orders, policies or other rules in force at the site where the Work is performed.